fastlane/fastlane/README.md

 ##### To sum up

-- You have full control over the access list of your git repo, no third party service involved
+- You have full control over the access list of your Git repo, no third party service involved
 - Even if your certificates are leaked, they can't be used to cause any harm without your iTunes Connect login credentials
 - `match` does not currently support In-House Enterprise profiles as they are harder to control
-- If you use GitHub or Bitbucket we encourage enabling 2 factor authentication for all accounts that have access to the certificates repo.
+- If you use GitHub or Bitbucket we encourage enabling 2 factor authentication for all accounts that have access to the certificates repo
 - The complete source code of `match` is fully open source on [GitHub](https://github.com/fastlane/match)

 ## [`fastlane`](https://fastlane.tools) Toolchain